addisonschultz/pagination/README.md

 - **Flip on Touch** - Whether or not you can touch to change pages.
 Set to `false` by default.
 - **Loop** - If the carousel will restart when it reaches the end.
 Set to `true` by default.
 - **Disable Swipe** - Whether or not swipe gestures are recognized.
 Set to `false` by default.
 - **Responsive** - If the connected content will be able to be seen in the Pagination Component.
 Connected content must be at least the same dimensions as the Pagination Component.
-Set to `false` by default.
+Set to `true` by default.
 - **Start Page** - Index for the pages to start on.
 Set to `0` by default.

 ### Versions